 If breathing becomes difficult, oxygen may be given.
 It may be given through a mask or tubes inserted into the nostrils.

-There are no guidelines for preventing PPH because the cause is not known.
+There are no current guidelines for preventing PPH because the cause is not known.

 Nuclear lung scan.
 Cedars-Sinai Medical Center website.
 Available at:

 Primary pulmonary hypertension.
 American Lung Association website.
 Available at: